ethanjyoung/ethanjyoung.github.io/_pages/cv.md

 * Undergraduate Researcher (April 2022-Present)

-  - Studying the dynamics of quantum games on networks of players under the mentorship of Dr. Mason Porter of UCLA.
+  - Studying the dynamics of games in the chaotic regime on networks of players under the mentorship of Dr. Mason Porter of UCLA.

 * Undergraduate Researcher (April 2022-Present)